What Is Climate-Controlled Storage?

 Electronics & Media

-Electronics and media should avoid extreme conditions altogether.
+When storing electronics and media, you should avoid extreme conditions altogether.
 Extended exposure to high humidity is damaging to most electronics, and exposure to extreme heat or cold is also not recommended.
 Some items that benefit from climate control include:

 - Gaming systems